 Petitioner argues that the billing errors involved were solely the fault of Liberty, and should not be attributed to Petitioner, who was unaware of the company's misconduct.
-P. Br. at 3-11.
-Petitioner contends that "issues of material fact exist with regard to provider control over the billing company and knowledge of any billing company wrongdoing."
-P. Br. at 22.
+P. Br. at 4-8, 9, 11-13.
+Petitioner contends that issues of material fact exist with regard to the "provider's knowledge, ability to address prior to revocation, and actions in accordance with ordinary, usual and required industry practices."
+P. Br. at 17, 18.
 I accept as true for purposes of summary judgment that Petitioner had no actual knowledge of Liberty's erroneous listing of Petitioner's NPI as the referring NPI.
 However, Petitioner is nevertheless ultimately responsible, both as a matter of law and under the terms of its participation agreement, for ensuring that its claims for Medicare reimbursement were accurate and for any errors in those claims.
-Louis J. Gaefke, D.P.M., DAB No. 2554 at 5-6 (2013).
+Louis J. Gaefke,

+D.P.M., DAB No. 2554 at 5-6 (2013).
+Petitioner acknowledges that it is ultimately responsible for claims filed on its behalf.
+CMS Ex.
+1 at 10; P. Br. at 4.
 Petitioner cannot avoid responsibility for its claims by the simple expedient of shifting responsibility and liability by contracting with a billing agent.
 I also accept as true for purpose of summary judgment Petitioner's assertion that there was no evidence of fraud.
+P. Br. at 5-6.
 But Petitioner cites no authority for the proposition that the absence of fraud or fraudulent intent relieves Petitioner of its responsibility for its Medicare claims.
 Petitioner also argues that it was in substantial compliance citing 42 C.F.R. § 488.301.
 Petitioner has not shown that the concept of "substantial compliance" as defined in 42 C.F.R. § 488.301, has any application in this case.
 The cited regulation is found in 42 C.F.R. pt.
 488, subpt.
 E, which sets forth the procedures for the survey and certification of long-term care facilities.
 Petitioner is a clinical laboratory not a long-term care facility.
 Furthermore, the revocation in this case is not based on survey and certification, which for clinical laboratories is governed by 42 C.F.R. pt.
 493.